 Switzerland is becoming warmer and stormier

 If the perpetual ice recedes in regions at higher elevations, this is more than an optical problem.
 It also means that the entire water balance will change, mountain creeks and rivers will carry more debris to the plateau regions, and the rivers will flow over their banks more frequently in the flatter areas.
 In the mountains there will be more falling rocks, rock slides, avalanches, landslides and mudslides.
 But climate change is having other consequences as well: There have never been so many and such strong storms in Switzerland as there are today.
-We must also prepare for more extreme heat and dryness, as in the summer of 2015.
+We must also prepare for more extreme heat and dryness.

 Earthquakes: the underestimated danger